grafana/agent/docs/configuration/integrations/windows-exporter-config.md

   # Exporter-specific configuration options
   #

-  # List of collectors to enable
+  # List of collectors to enable.
+Any non-experimental collector from the
+  # embeded version of windows_exporter can be enabeld here.
   [enabled_collectors: <string> | default = "cpu,cs,logical_disk,net,os,service,system,textfile"]

+  # Settings for collectors which accept configuration.
+Settings specified here
-  # The following settings are only used if they are enabled by specifying them in enabled_collectors
+  # are only used if the corresponding collector is enabled in
+  # enabled_collectors.

   # Configuration for Exchange Mail Server
   exchange: